neuront/topaz/README.md

 If you iterate over a list, `key` comes as "0", "1", etc, and `value` comes as each element in the list.
 If you iterate over an object otherwise, `key` comes as the property names of the object and `value` as the property values.

+### Include

+To include another template and place the inside elements at the position of the include.

+Syntax

+    % include path [templ_args]

+The `path` should be a string, identifier (the same as a string), or an expression.
+The optional `templ_args` should be a dictionary value, which will be applied to the included template.

+For more detail, please go to read include API.

 ## APIs

 ### Quick Render APIs